H Street/Benning Road Line: Budget proposal, contract awarded, further controversy

 Financing the system continued to generate controversy in June 2012.
 Mayor Gray opened a city office in Shanghai to promote Chinese trade with and investment in the District of Columbia.
 In his talks with Chinese trade officials, he discussed having the Exim Bank of China fund the system's construction.
 Gray said that Chinese officials expressed surprise that it would take the city 20 years to build out the entire system, and Chinese officials suggested they could fund all or part of the $1.5 billion streetcar project in exchange for all or a portion of the fares generated by it.
 After the meeting, Gray told the media that an independent financing authority might be needed to finance the streetcar system.
 Even as Gray was suggesting that the city government continue to build and run the DC Streetcar system, DDOT officials released a "request for information" (RFI) to construction and operations contractors regarding the proposed construction schedule, financing, and governance of the project.
 The RFI noted that, if the city privatized the entire streetcar project, it would seek a 30-year contract and give the private entity a free hand in designing, financing, and constructing the streetcar system (although the city would retain final say over fares).

 D.C.
 Council member Tommy Wells said he opposed any privatization effort.
 He argued a private company would seek to raise fares, reduce the number of routes built, and provide low-quality service to gain the highest profit.
 Wells also expressed his belief no private company would want to serve Ward 8, where the city's poorest but most mass transit-dependent population lives.
 DDOT countered by saying that although building the system would cost $1.2 billion (which included purchasing 50 streetcars), it would only cost $65 million a year to operate (compared to DC Circulator buses, which need $70 million a year to operate).
 DDOT also said its RFI was intended to see if there was a market for building and operating its streetcar system, and not a request for proposals.

-As the city's RFI was being considered, DDOT announced it had signed a five-year, $4 million contract with RATP Dev McDonald Transit Associates (RDMT), a subsidiary of RATP Group, to operate the H Street/Benning Roadline.
+As the city's RFI was being considered, DDOT announced it had signed a five-year, $4 million contract with RATP Dev McDonald Transit Associates (RDMT), a subsidiary of RATP Group, to operate the H Street/Benning Road Line.
 The contract also assigned training and the operation of maintenance facilities to RDMT.